Arts and Sciences Student Organizations

 Radical Pi Club - Meet other mathematically inclined students and attend lectures about topics not typically covered by undergraduate coursework.

 Russian Club - Members connect and share interests in Russian language, culture, history, and literature.

 Saga Club - Learn about Old Norse-Icelandic language, literature, and culture.
 Read, discuss, and translate Old Norse-Icelandic language texts.

 Scandinavian Club - Expand the discussion of multiple disciplines concerning the Nordic region and promote appreciation of the Nordic cultures.

 Slavic Club - Brings awareness to a range of issues and topics in relation to Eastern Europe as a way to develop cultural integration, cultural awareness, and to foster an atmosphere of education and bonding.

 Society of Physics Students - Explore facets of research and development.
 Take part in movie viewings, engineering contests, field trips, and socials.

 Society of Professional Journalists (SPJ) - Hear speakers and take part in networking and career development opportunities.

-Society of Women in Physics - Promotes involvement of, career and academic development for, and sense of community among women in physics.
+Society for Women in Physics - Promotes involvement of, career and academic development for, and sense of community among women in physics.